Women's Participation in Open Source Software: A Survey of the Literature: Results

-\textit{Distribution of women in OSS found via mining software repositories.} From a dataset of 23,493 GitHub projects, Vasilescu et al.~\cite{PS17} used the genderComputer tool~\cite{PS49} (with 93\% of precision) to identify the gender, based on personal names, and, if available, countries, of 873,392 GitHub contributors.
+\textit{Participation of women in OSS found via mining software repositories:} From a dataset of 23,493 GitHub projects, Vasilescu et al.~\cite{PS17} used the genderComputer tool~\cite{PS49} (with 93\% of precision) to identify gender, based on personal names, and, if available, countries, of 873,392 GitHub contributors.
 They found 91\% men and 9\% women.
-From a dataset of 8,338 GitHub projects, Prana et al.~\cite{PS16} found that the percentage of new GitHub accounts created by women has remained around 10\% between 2014-2018.
+From 5,250 OpenStack contributors, Izquierdo et al.~\cite{PS12} inferred gender using the genderize.io tool and found that 10\% are women.
+From a dataset of 8,338 GitHub projects, Prana et al.~\cite{PS16} found that the percentage of new GitHub accounts created by women remained around 10\% from 2014 to 2018.
 Bosu and Sultana~\cite{PS9} analyzed a dataset of 683,865 code review requests from 10 popular OSS projects.
-They found that women represent 6.70\% (out of 4,543) of non-casual developers (those who submitted at least five code changes) and only 4.27\% (out of 936) of core developers (those who are the top 10\% developers in terms of the number of code commits in a project).
-Imtiaz et al.~\cite{PS3} used the same GitHub dataset and similar technique to infer gender and could identify 564,929 GitHub profiles into 529,253 men (93.7\%) and 35,676 women (6.3\%).
-From the 5,250 OpenStack contributors, Izquierdo et al.~\cite{PS12} inferred the gender and found that 10\% are women.
-From a random sample of 300,000 GitHub users from a dataset with 16M users, Qiu et al.~\cite{PS46} identified 9.7\% as women.
-Terrel et al.~\cite{PS4} analyzed a GitHub dataset with 4,037,953 profiles and identified the gender of 1,426,127 (35.3\%) through their public Google+ profiles.
-From those profiles, the authors analyzed pull-request submission and acceptance by women and men and found that 8,216 of the pull-requests were submitted by women (5.2\%) and 150,248 (94.8\%) by men.
-Kofink~\cite{PS10} also analyzed a dataset of 1,811,631 pull-requests and found that 4.5\% were submitted by women and 95.5\% by men.
+Authors inferred gender using the Gerrit-Miner tool~\cite{bosu2013impact} and found that women represent 6.70\% (out of 4,543) of non-casual developers (those who submitted at least five code changes) and only 4.27\% (out of 936) of core developers (those who are the top 10\% developers in terms of the number of code commits in a project).
+From a random sample of 300,000 GitHub users from a dataset with 16M users, Qiu et al.~\cite{PS46} inferred gender using genderComputer and NamSor tools and identified 9.7\% as women.
+Terrel et al.~\cite{PS4} analyzed a GitHub dataset with 4,037,953 profiles and identified the gender of 1,426,127 (35.3\%) users through their public Google+ profiles.
+Based on those profiles, the authors analyzed pull-request submission and acceptance by women and men.
+They found that 8,216 of the pull-requests were submitted by women (5.2\%) and 150,248 (94.8\%) by men.
+Imtiaz et al.~\cite{PS3} used the same GitHub dataset of \cite{PS4} and identified 529,253 men (93.7\%) and 35,676 women (6.3\%).
+Kofink~\cite{PS10} also analyzed a dataset of 1,811,631 pull requests and found that 4.5\% were submitted by women and 95.5\% by men.
 Zacchiroli~\cite{PS44} also analyzed the authors of contributions.
-With 1.6 billion commits from the combined projects of GitHub, GitLab, and other development forges (using \footnote{ \url{https://www.softwareheritage.org/}}), corresponding to the development history of 120 million projects, the author found that contributions were authored by 33 million distinct people over 50 years, and that in 2019 10\% of all contributions to public code were authored by women.
+With 1.6 billion commits from the combined projects of GitHub, GitLab, and other development forges (using the Software Heritage project\footnote{ \url{https://www.softwareheritage.org/}}), corresponding to the development history of 120 million projects.
+Zacchiroli found that 33 million distinct people authored contributions over 50 years, and that there is a significant growth of active women as authors from around 4\% in 2005 to 10\% in 2019.